 While further research is needed to know precisely how masturbation decreases the risk of prostate cancer, there is strong evidence of their relationship.

-Besides, masturbation has other benefits that boost our well-being, relieve stress, and there is no evidence that too much ejaculation is harmful.
+Besides, masturbation has other benefits that boost our well-being, relieve stress.

 Although some studies showed variations in results and did have some limitations, overall, it appears that regular sexual activity and masturbation may have a positive effect on prostate health.